Philosophy (PHIL)

 PHIL 320.
 Contemporary Issues in Agricul.
 (3 Credits)

-This course involves a critical evaluation of the aspects of modern agricultural production, and its impact on society and the environment.
-The course explores the history of agriculture and its impact on civilization, investigates current topics impacting the agricultural industry and discusses different viewpoints in a debate setting.
+Explores the history of agriculture and its impact on civilization, investigates current topics impacting the agricultural industry and discusses different viewpoints in a debate setting.
 How food is produced in the United States informs many political discussions and debates.
-This course is designed to bring students with diverse backgrounds together to discuss modern agriculture and food production and its impact on society and the environment.
-This course is cross-listed as AGSC 320.
-Prerequisite: C or better in COMP 101 This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.
-3 credits (seminar), fall or spring semester
+This course brings students with diverse backgrounds together to discuss modern agriculture and food production and its impact on society and the environment, and involves a critical evaluation of the aspects of modern agricultural production, and its impact on society and the environment.
+This course is cross-listed as PHIL 320.
+Prerequisite: C or better in COMP 101 or COMM 105 This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education requirements for Humanities and Diversity, Equity, Inclusion and Social Justice 3 credits (seminar), fall or spring semester